mitre/caldera/README.md

 ## Installation

 Start by cloning this repository recursively.
 This will pull all available plugins.

-*Clone via SSH or cache your GIT credentials, otherwise each plugin will require you to enter creds*
 ```
 git clone https://github.com/mitre/caldera.git --recursive
 ```